|Tutorial 3: Semantic Modeling|

 There are various popular, mainstream ways to model data, some of which have emerged later than others.
 Before exploring the benefits of the RDF model, it is best to make a review of some of the approaches to modeling data that have already been established.

 Look at the table below which makes an easy comparison between the approaches and highlights some of the unique qualities of the semantic data model.

 3.1 Comparing The Popular Data Models

 Metadata is a term you will come across again and again when harnessing semantic web technologies.
-"Metadata" is not a complex term or concept - it simply means "data about data" (taken from the greek meta- meaning "information").
+"Metadata" is not a complex term or concept - it simply means "data about data" (taken from the Greek meta- meaning "after").
 The table above shows some examples of how you might classify the metadata for various different models.

 3.2 Why Include Semantics In Data?
 Knowledge Integration